Aliases for COX7B Gene

 GeneCards Summary for COX7B Gene

 COX7B (Cytochrome C Oxidase Subunit 7B) is a Protein Coding gene.
 Diseases associated with COX7B include Linear Skin Defects With Multiple Congenital Anomalies and Linear Skin Defects With Multiple Congenital Anomalies 1.
-Among its related pathways are Metabolism and Cardiac muscle contraction.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Gene Expression.
 GO annotations related to this gene include cytochrome-c oxidase activity.
 An important paralog of this gene is COX7B2.

 UniProtKB/Swiss-Prot for COX7B Gene